Ana Vilma de Escobar

-Ana Vilma Albanez de Escobar is a Salvadoran female politician who was Vice President of El Salvador from 1 June 2004 to 1 June 2009.
-She is a member of the right-wing Nationalist Republican Alliance (ARENA) party.
+Ana Vilma Albanez de Escobar (born 2 March 1954) is a Salvadoran politician who was Vice President of El Salvador from 1 June 2004 to 1 June 2009.
+She is a member of the right-wing Nationalist Republican Alliance (ARENA).

 She is the first woman to serve as vice president, complementing the presidential formula of Elías Antonio Saca for the term 2004–2009.
 Their victory was the outcome of the most attended election in Salvadoran history, giving their party, ARENA, 58.5% of the votes, 20 points above its closest contender.
 She sought the nomination for president of El Salvador in the presidential primary of 2008 but was defeated by National Police Chief Rodrigo Ávila.

 Education and experience

 She earned a degree in economics from the "José Simeón Cañas" Central American University additionally she has pedagogical experience in the areas of mathematics and languages.
 She is fluent in both English and French.

 De Escobar worked for ten years at the United States Agency for International Development in its Private Sector Office managing projects to develop the promotion of non-traditional exports and to foment foreign investment through the private and public sector.

 Her participation in Salvadoran politics includes serving as executive director of the political party ARENA and Director of the Women's Sector of the Party.
-She was a candidate for congress in the 2003 elections.
+She was a candidate for the Legislative Assembly in the 2003 elections.

 Governance

-Within the government had the task of leading the efforts to create jobs through the Foreign Direct Investment Promotion Agency ‘’'PROESA'’(by its Spanish acronym) and Export Promotion Agency EXPORTA, was electedPresident of the National Agency for the Promotion of Exports (EXPORTA).
+Within the government, she had the task of leading the efforts to create jobs through the Foreign Direct Investment Promotion Agency (PROESA, by its Spanish acronym) and Export Promotion Agency (EXPORTA).
+She was elected President of the National Agency for the Promotion of Exports.

-In her management developed the conception and launch of the National Export Strategy in force until 2016, the strategic investment attraction for the integration of the textile industry and clothing, and attracting investment in the services sector, especially in Contact and Distribution and Logisticscenters.
+In her management, she developed the conception and launch of the National Export Strategy in force until 2016, the strategic investment attraction for the integration of the textile industry and clothing, and attracting investment in the services sector, especially in Contact and Distribution and Logisticscenters.

 She also developed a plan to convert El Salvador into a regional hub, with the goal of modernizing the country.

 De Escobar was also president of the National Commission for Sustainable Development (CNDS).
 The CNDS works with the United Nations Development Programme, international organizations, and government institutions responsible of carrying out national social programs.